Unified Micromechanics Theory of Composites

 In the context of AMic, the RVE interpretation for random structure CMs avoids issues like sample size and edge effects, as well as the need for ``surface values."
-This is because the domain is the full space $R^d$, and homogeneous BCs or PBCs are not a concern.
 The RVE size is now fully determined by the micromechanical model used, making the concept of ``taking the sample large enough" irrelevant.
-For both random and periodic structure CMs, the effective moduli $\bfL^*$ and field concentration factors $\bfA^*(\bfz)$ ($\bfz\in v_i$) are related by mutual coupling (see {\scshape small caps} in Definition 8.1), see equation \BB ^L\!\bfL^*=^L\!\bfL^{(0)}+^L\!\bfR^*, \ \ \ \lle\bfep\rle_i(\bfz)=^L\!\bfA^*(\bfz)\lle \bfep\rle. \EE In random structure CMs, the RVE size depends on the micromechanical estimation method.
-For one-particle methods (like EFM, MTM, and EMM, see Comment 3.4), the RVE is defined as $v_i$, and the interaction size $a^{\rm int}=a$.
+For both random and periodic structure CMs, the effective moduli $\bfL^*$ and field concentration factors $\bfA^*(\bfz)$ ($\bfz\in v_i$) are related by mutual coupling (see {\scshape small caps} in Definition 8.1), see equations \BB ^L\!\bfL^*=^L\!\bfL^{(0)}+^L\!\bfR^*, \ \ \ \lle\bfep\rle_i(\bfz)=^L\!\bfA^*(\bfz)\lle \bfep\rle. \EE In random structure CMs, the RVE size depends on the micromechanical estimation method.
+For one-particle methods (like EFM, MTM, and EMM, see Comment 3.6), the RVE is defined as $v_i$, and the interaction size $a^{\rm int}=a$.
 In the multiparticle EFM, considering binary interactions increases $a^{\rm int}=6a$, thus increasing the RVE size.
 In PM, methods for one-particle approaches yield different $\bfL^*$ estimations with the same RVE size.
 This eliminates the need for sample size control in Amic methods.
 For periodic structure CMs, the RVE coincides with the unit cell (UC).
 Therefore, under the hypothesis (\ref{2.33}$_2$) in LM, the equality $\rm RVE^{\bf L^*}\equiv RVE^{\lle\bf \epsilon\rle_i({\bf z})}$ holds for both random and periodic structure CMs.